A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Introduction

 \subsection{Birth of the Metaverse}

 The concept of the \textit{Metaverse} first appeared in the science fiction novel \textit{Snow Crash} written by Neal Stephenson in 1992.
 More than twenty years later, the Metaverse has re-emerged as a buzzword.
 In short, the Metaverse is commonly described as an embodied version of the Internet.
-Just as how we navigate today's webpages with a mouse cursor, users will explore the virtual worlds within the Metaverse with the aid of augmented reality (AR), virtual reality (VR), and the tactile Internet.
+Just as how we navigate today's web pages with a mouse cursor, users will explore the virtual worlds within the Metaverse with the aid of augmented reality (AR), virtual reality (VR), and the tactile Internet.

 To date, tech giants have invested heavily towards realizing the Metaverse as ``the successor to the mobile Internet".
-In the future, the Metaverse will succeed the Internet towards revolutionizing novel ecosystems of service provisions in all walks of life, e.g., in healthcare \cite{yu2012building}, education \cite{ng2021optimal}, entertainment, e-commerce \cite{jeong2022innovative}, and even in smart industries \cite{kwon2021smart}.
-In 2021, Facebook was even rebranded as ``Meta"\footnote{\url{https://about.fb.com/news/2021/10/facebook-company-is-now-meta/}}, as it reinvents itself to be a ``Metaverse company" from a ``social media" company, in order to reinforce its commitment towards the development of the Metaverse.
+In the future, the Metaverse will succeed the Internet towards revolutionizing novel ecosystems of service provisions in all walks of life, e.g., in healthcare \cite{yu2012building}, education \cite{ng2021optimal}, entertainment, e-commerce \cite{jeong2022innovative}, and smart industries \cite{kwon2021smart}.
+In 2021, Facebook was rebranded as ``Meta"\footnote{\url{https://about.fb.com/news/2021/10/facebook-company-is-now-meta/}}, as it reinvents itself to be a ``Metaverse company" from a ``social media company", to reinforce its commitment towards the development of the Metaverse.

 There are two fundamental driving forces behind the excitement surrounding the Metaverse.
 First, the Covid-19 pandemic has resulted in a paradigm shift in how work, entertainment, and socializing are experienced today \cite{bick2021work,pandi2021distant, bates2021global}.
 As more users grow accustomed to carrying out these conventionally physical activities in the virtual domain, the Metaverse has been positioned as a \textit{necessity} in the near future.
 Second, emerging technological enablers have made the Metaverse a growing \textit{possibility}.
-For example, beyond 5G/6G (B5G/6G) communication systems promise eMBB (enhanced Mobile Broadband) and URLLC (Ultra Reliable Low Latency Communication)~\cite{you2021towards,thompson20145g,shen2021holistic, xiang20165g}, both of which enable AR/VR and haptic technologies~\cite{sharma2020toward} that will enable users to be visually and physically immersed in a virtual world.
+For example, beyond 5G/6G (B5G/6G) communication systems promise eMBB (enhanced Mobile Broadband) and URLLC (Ultra Reliable Low Latency Communication)~\cite{you2021towards,thompson20145g,shen2021holistic, xiang20165g, tang2022roadmap}, both of which enable AR/VR and haptic technologies~\cite{sharma2020toward} that will enable users to be visually and physically immersed in the virtual worlds.